JanssenProject/jans/docs/admin/auth-server/client-management/client-authn.md

 ### client_secret_basic

 Default authentication method for Janssen Server.
-Authenticates clients using method described in [client authentication](https://datatracker.ietf.org/doc/html/rfc6749#section-2.3.1) section of OAuth framework.
+It authenticates clients using method described in [client authentication](https://datatracker.ietf.org/doc/html/rfc6749#section-2.3.1) section of OAuth framework.

 ## client_secret_post

-Authenticates clients using method described in [client authentication](https://datatracker.ietf.org/doc/html/rfc6749#section-2.3.1) section of OAuth framework by adding client credentials in request body.
+`client_secret_post` method authenticates clients using method described in [client authentication](https://datatracker.ietf.org/doc/html/rfc6749#section-2.3.1) section of OAuth framework by adding client credentials in request body.

 ## client_secret_jwt

-Like client_secret_basic(#client_secret_basic) and client_secret_post (#client_secret_post) methods, this method is also based on a secret that client receives from Janssen Server.
-But instead of sending secret back to authorization server everytime, the client creates a JWT using an HMAC SHA algorithm where the shared secret is the key.
-This method is more secure than the client_secret_basic(#client_secret_basic) and client_secret_post (#client_secret_post) due to following reasons:
+Like `client_secret_basic` and `client_secret_post` methods, this method is also based on a shared secret that client receives from Janssen Server.
+But instead of sending secret back to authorization server everytime, the client creates a JWT using an HMAC SHA algorithm where the shared secret is used as the key.
+This method is more secure than the `client_secret_basic` and `client_secret_post` due to following reasons:

 - Secret which is shared once will never be transmitted again
 - JWT can have expiration time, beyond which the same JWT can not be used.
 This reduces the time window for replay of